A weekend trek with the best Himalayan forest trails

-The Thakoor Top trek is classified as an easy trek.
-From Chaffi at 4,600 feet, you will gain about 3500 feet to Thakoor Top at 8100 feet and trek back to Chipa at 7000 feet.
+The Thakoor Top trek is classified as an easy-moderate trek.
+From Chaffi at 4,600 feet, you will gain about 3,500 feet to Thakoor Top at 8100 feet and trek back to Chipa at 7,000 feet.
 All this in a period of just two days can make the trek quite demanding.

 This is another area you should work on.
 Comparatively, for a two day trek, the altitude gain is quite a lot.
 You may have to walk through snow depending on the months you go in and this could be taxing for your legs.
 For this, strengthening your legs will help.
 You can do some squats to strengthen them.
-Do around 2 sets of squats, with 5 squats in each set and work towards reaching your target in 3 weeks.
+Start with 3 sets of squats, with 15 squats in each set and work towards reaching your target in 3 weeks.

 Another aspect that will help you trek comfortably is flexibility.
 For this, you can do some stretching exercises – stretch your hamstrings, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 On your trek, it is important that you arrive on the slopes with your muscles relaxed.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.